ARenewalAgent-ITS/ara6-ctf-challenges/final/crypto/Yesterday I knew, now IDK/README.md

 ## Description

-I think I made a bad generator so it takes a little more time, but I think it's safer.
+I think I make a bad generator so it takes a little more time, this seems annoying for someone who wants to leak my flag.
 I have prepared a place for you to prove it
-notes: try reconnecting if there is no response
+notes: try reconnecting if there is no response around 10s

 ## Flag